RAYs3T/MagicDice/.gitlab/issue_templates/Module.md

 * [ ] develop the module
 * [ ] Add the new module to the example [results config](resources/cfg/magicdice/results.cfg).
 * [ ] Add any may required resources to the [modules resources](magicdice/resources) folder.
+* [ ] Create wiki documentation for the new module
 * [ ] Test if everythig is working fine, maybe test with some other players together.
 * [ ] Remove WIP status from the merge request, so it can be reviewed and merged.